Thyroxine is a major player in thyroid hormone balance in your body.

 The condition in which the body is deficient in Thyroxine is referred to as Hypothyroidism.

-The truth is that most conditions which cause hypothyroidism tend to cause both a deficiency in Thyroxine AND Triiodothyronine (Both T4 and T3).
+The truth is that most conditions that cause hypothyroidism tend to cause both a deficiency in Thyroxine AND Triiodothyronine (Both T4 and T3).

 Generally, a deficiency in thyroid hormone is the result of damage directly to your thyroid gland.